 (JIM JONES and HIS PEOPLE'S CHURCH – continued)

-He returned to Indiana in December 1963, and in 1965 he and about 140 of his followers migrated to California, near the town of Ukiah in Mendocino County, a rural area not far from the town of Eureka, which had been declared by Esquire magazine as the safest area should there be a nuclear attack. [note] Unlike the Midwest, it was upwind from all the likely targets of missiles with nuclear warheads.
+He returned to Indiana in December 1963, and in 1965 he and about 140 of his followers migrated to California, near the town of Ukiah in Mendocino County, a rural area not far from the town of Eureka.
+It had been declared by Esquire Magazine as the safest area should there be a nuclear attack. note41 Unlike the Midwest, it was upwind from all the likely targets of missiles with nuclear warheads.

 The so-called hippie movement and their migration from San Francisco to Mendocino had not yet begun, which made Jones' settling there easier.
 With a degree in education he was able to find a part-time job teaching, and his wife Marceline took a job as a social worker at Mendocino State hospital.

 Copyright © 2006-2014 by Frank E. Smitha.
 All rights reserved.